Azure-Samples/semantic-kernel-rag-chat/README.md

             string apiKey = configuration["OPENAI_APIKEY"];

             // Create a memory connector to Azure Cognitive Search that will be used to store memories.
-            AzureCognitiveSearchMemory memory = new AzureCognitiveSearchMemory(
+            AzureCognitiveSearchMemory acsMemory = new AzureCognitiveSearchMemory(
                configuration["ACS_ENDPOINT"],
                configuration["ACS_APIKEY"]
             );